StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Control Data Staleness

 \subsection{Global Consistency Protocol}

 \mysubsubsection{Staleness buffer} Within the staleness manager, we introduce the virtual staleness buffer abstraction, which serves as the core protocol for recording $V_{traj}$, tracking trajectories, and bounding staleness.
-As shown in Figure~\ref{fig:staleness_control} (left), each buffer has a capacity equal to the batch size and stores an entry for each trajectory, maintaining its metadata: the ID and its $V_{traj}$.
-A buffer itself also holds a buffer version $V_{buf}$, meaning that trajectories inside this buffer will be used for training as the model advances from version $V_{buf}$ to $V_{buf} + 1$.
-The staleness bound $\eta$ is therefore enforced by requiring that any trajectory in any buffer satisfy the constraint: $V_{traj} + \eta \ge V_{buf}$.

-During execution, while the rollout service and reward server act as producers and fill buffers with trajectories, the training workers continuously \texttt{Consume} staleness buffers to train the model.
+As shown in Figure~\ref{fig:staleness_control} (left), each buffer corresponds to a training batch and is associated with a $V_{buf}$, indicating the model version at which the buffer is consumed for training.
+The buffer consists of multiple entries, each representing a trajectory and storing its metadata, including a unique ID and its $V_{traj}$.
+Under this abstraction, enforcing strict staleness control reduces to placing each trajectory into an appropriate buffer such that $V_{traj}$ lies within $\eta$ versions of $V_{buf}$, i.e., satisfying $V_{traj} + \eta \ge V_{buf}$.
+As rollout trajectories are produced and placed into buffers, training workers continuously \texttt{Consume} staleness buffers to update the model.

-\mysubsubsection{As a tracker} The protocol tracks the lifecycle of a trajectory using two primitives: (1) \texttt{Reserve}, which places a temporary entry as a placeholder for a trajectory that has started but not yet completed; and (2) \texttt{Occupy}, which finalizes and records a completed, rewarded trajectory in the buffer.
-To make full use of the bound $\eta$, the protocol adopts a worst-case \texttt{Reserve} and greedy \texttt{Occupy} mechanism.
+\mysubsubsection{As a tracker} To determine the appropriate placement for a trajectory with $V_{traj}$, we adopt a ``\texttt{Reserve} then \texttt{Occupy}'' mechanism: (1) \texttt{Reserve}, which places a temporary entry as a placeholder for a trajectory that has started but not yet completed.
+As illustrated in Figure~\ref{fig:staleness_control} (left), at time $T_1$, trajectories 1–6 are assigned $V_{traj}=V_1$ and are about to be generated.
+Since their completion times are unknown, we \texttt{Reserve} their worst-case admissible positions (beyond which $\eta$ would be violated), corresponding to $V_{buf}=V_2$ in this example (i.e., $V_{buf}=V_{traj}+\eta$).
+This reservation indicates that 6 trajectories are in progress and must eventually be placed no later than $V_{buf}=V_2$.
+(2) \texttt{Occupy}, which finalizes and records a completed, rewarded trajectory in the buffer.
+Continuing the example, at time $T_1'$, trajectory 1 completes.
+We release its reserved placeholder and greedily assign it to the earliest available position via \texttt{Occupy}.
+This determines its final placement and enables the earliest possible training.
+Through the worst-case \texttt{Reserve} and greedy \texttt{Occupy}, we can ensure the occupied position is always no later than the reserved one, so $\eta$ is never violated.

-As shown in Figure~\ref{fig:staleness_control} (left) at $T_1$, when a trajectory with $V_{traj}$ begins execution and triggers a \texttt{Reserve}, the protocol performs a backward scan across buffers from $V_{buf} = V_{traj} + \eta$ (the latest buffer where it may still safely train) down to $V_{buf} = V_{traj}$, reserving the latest available empty entry.
-This reflects the worst-case buffer position where the trajectory could reside without violating $\eta$.

-As shown in Figure~\ref{fig:staleness_control} (left) at $T'_1$, once rollout completes and reward is computed, the reserved entry is deleted and \texttt{Occupy} is triggered.
-Unlike worst-case backward reservation, \texttt{Occupy} scans forward and greedily occupies the earliest available empty entry.
-This design maximizes buffer utilization and admits the largest possible number of trajectories under the bound $\eta$.

 \mysubsubsection{As a discriminator} When the rollout coordinator consults the protocol to verify whether a particular $V_{traj}$ can be assigned, the protocol only needs to simulate a \texttt{Reserve}: If an empty entry can still be successfully claimed, the assignment is permitted.
 Otherwise, a larger $V_{traj}$ is needed to unlock newer buffers for reservation, guaranteeing that the \textit{staleness bound} $\eta$ remains satisfied.